bediger4000/tableaux-in-go/README.md

 The algorithm is guaranteed to terminate.
 Each subjoined formula, the result of making 1 or 2 inferences from a previously unused formula, has one logical operator (&, |, >, =, ~) fewer than the expression inferred from.
-Eventually, the result of every inference of will be a identifier without any operators.
-If no unclosed branches result from the subjoining, the formula is not a tautology, otherwise, it is.
+Eventually, the result of every inference will be a identifier without any operators.
+When every formula in the tableau has had its inferences subjeined (all the formulas are used), the tableau is complete.
+The algorithm above may terminate before the tableau is fully populated, by finding contradictions in branch(es) before every formula is used.

+You can get an upper bound on the maximum branch depth of a tableau by counting operators in the original expression:

+* Negation counts for 1
+* Equivalence, implication, condjunction, disjunction count for 2

+The depth of the longest branch will be no greater than what you count.

 ## Parsing and Lexing

-See [README for package parser](https://github.com/bediger4000/tableaux-in-go/tree/master/src/parser)  for details on this topic.
+See [README for package parser](https://github.com/bediger4000/tableaux-in-go/tree/master/src/parser)  for details about internals.

 ### Parse Tree